-Hoyt, Crystal L., and Donelson R. Forsyth.
-"Groups and Teams."
-In Political and Civic Leadership: A Reference Handbook, 781-89.
+Forsyth, Donelson R. "Groups and Teams."
+Political and Civic Leadership: A Reference Handbook.
+Edited by Richard A. Couto.
 Vol. 2.
-Los Angeles: SAGE Reference, 2010.
+Los Angeles, CA: SAGE Publications, 2010.
+781-89.

-This Book Chapter is brought to you for free and open access by the Jepson School of Leadership Studies at UR Scholarship Repository.
+This Article is brought to you for free and open access by the Jepson School of Leadership Studies at UR Scholarship Repository.
 It has been accepted for inclusion in Jepson School of Leadership Studies articles, book chapters and other publications by an authorized administrator of UR Scholarship Repository.
-For more information, please contact scholarship repository@richmond.edu.
+For more information, please contact scholarshiprepository@richmond.edu.